darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 5.2 - Reconnect

 1. Simply press any button on controller and it will reconnect to BlueRetro.

-## 5.3 - Troubleshooting

-The Wii MotionPlus expansion device conflicts with add-ons.
-When using devices connected to the Wii-Ext port (such as Nunchuck or Classic Controller), remove any Wii MotionPlus attached to the Wii Remote.

 # 6 - Switch Pairing Guide